 According to Section 22.01 of the Texas Penal Code, an individual is guilty of assault whenever they commit one of the following offenses:

-● Intentionally, knowingly, or recklessly threatening physical harm towards another individual
+- Intentionally, knowingly, or recklessly threatening physical harm to another individual

 This crime is upgraded to aggravated assault if the offender utilizes a deadly weapon or causes serious bodily injury or death during the assault, according to Texas Penal Code § 22.021.